syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Portfolio.md

 For Each attachment As PdfAttachment In document.Attachments

-'Extarting the attachment and saving into the loacl disk
+'Extrating the attachment and saving into the local disk

 Dim s As New FileStream(attachment.FileName, FileMode.Create)